 Comment #4: 3) The survey was conducted in one week.
 Considering that one purpose of this work is to find a general concept, are there any evidences that can prove that the seasonal change is not dramatic in this area?

-Response: In fact there are substantial seasonal changes in the strength of the East Australian Current (faster in spring and summer, Fig. 2), and therefore in the frequency of upwelling (strongest in spring, Rossi et al 2014).
+Response: There are substantial seasonal changes in the strength of the East Australian Current (faster in spring and summer, Fig. 2), and therefore in the frequency of upwelling (strongest in spring, Rossi et al 2014).
 We selected spring when many commercial fish spawn, but as shown in Fig. 8 these patterns seem to be ubiquitous regardless of season or location.
 It would be interesting in the future to compare these changes in other seasons in relation to seasonal cross-shelf distributions of chlorophyll.
 We expect the patterns in other seasons to be similar (i.e. in proportion to the cross-shelf chlorophyll gradient), and interestingly this effect is evident in our most southern transect off Diamond Head (i.e. less horizontal gradients).
 We have clarified the effect of seasonality in the Methods section.
 This section now reads: